akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ## Add an attribute
 To add an attribute, follow these steps:
 1. Go to `Attributes` tab for a reference entity
-1. Click on `Add an attribute` button
+1. Click on the `Add an attribute` button
 1. Input the label of the attribute in the current catalog locale
 1. The code is automatically generated using the label but you can update it (this code must be unique and may only contain letters, numbers and underscores)
 1. Select the attribute type: